-Columbus Drunk Driving Lawyer
+Columbus Drunk Driving Accident Lawyer

 Injury cases or wrongful death cases caused by a drunk driver are the most upsetting and anger-provoking cases we deal with on a day-to-day basis.
-Throughout the world, drunk drivers are causing serious injuries or fatal injuries to innocent victims and the victims are left to deal with never-ending medical bills, emotional distress, grief and the sudden financial problems that surface due to the unfair accident.
+Throughout the world, drunk drivers are causing serious injuries or fatal injuries to innocent victims, and the victims are left to deal with never-ending medical bills, emotional distress, grief, and the sudden financial problems that surface due to the unfair accident.

-Do I have a case?
+Do I Have a Case?

 People who serve alcoholic beverages may be liable under Ohio law for damages resulting from the consumption of alcoholic beverages.
 (O.R.C.
 Ann.
 4301.22, 4301.69).

 Liability may be imposed either under specific laws (dram shop laws) or under the general law of negligence.